Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right Nissan Leaf Insurance
+How to Find the Right Nissan Leaf Insurance

-Below you'll find a quick rundown of the ideas that were covered in the charts and tables above.
+Below you'll find a quick rundown of the data touched on in the above illustrations.

-- You may be able to save approximately $150 per year simply by quoting online well ahead of the renewal date
+- Drivers can save up to $150 per year simply by quoting online well ahead of the renewal date

 Rate Tables and Charts